RedHatInsights/turnpike/docs/_index.md

 The substring matching of `route` and the rewriting to `origin` are the same as the Nginx location matching and rewrite rules.

-If a route has a key `auth`, then it will require authentication.
+If a route has a key `auth`, then it will require authentication. *If the `auth` key is missing, the default is to forbid access unless the route resides under `/public/`* [(see best practices)](#best-practices-when-creating-routes).
 The `auth` key's value should be a set of key/value pairs representing supported authentication schemes and corresponding authorization rules.
 At this time, the only supported authentication schemes are `saml`, `x509`.

 The value associated with `saml` should be a Python expression that evaluates to `True` or `False`.
 The only variable in the expression is a dictionary `user` which contains the SAML assertion for the requesting user.
 If the assertion